Iemontine/MonstersShift/ProjectDocument.md

 My main role was organizing discussion about game development and ideation, integrating group ideas into the larger project while facilitating the discussion of project development as a whole.
 * I also managed the GitHub repository, creating file management standards, merging changes and taking care of the **over 400 commits** it took to bring the project to a satisfying state.
 * Managing 5 other teammates' branches involved thorough communication and understanding of what is within each repo and commit history, in addition to quickly and efficiently review changes, ensuring minimal code breaking during a merge.
+* What often works best is to communiate to your teammates what you expect from a merge.
+Committing frequently is important to denote what exactly you changed, helping reviewers merge faster.
+Additionally, ensuring that only files that one intends to change, are actually committed with changes, is also a nice bonus for the person who has to merge branches together.
+It is MOST easy if developers merge main into their branch before requesting their branch be merged, as this accelerates the merging process significantly.

 Wanting to start as early as possible, I led the team in an **Agile software development process**.
 * This involved creating a rough plan of what we wanted to accomplish early on, with more specific and numerous goals written down as to be completed ASAP during a weekly/biweekly sprint.